-These cabbage pancakes make an excellent appetizer or side dish, but they are hearty enough to serve as a vegetarian main dish, if you serve 4 per person instead of 2.
+But they are also hearty enough to serve as a meatless main dish, if you serve four per person instead of two.
+Sometimes I serve them with fried eggs for a complete meatless meal.

 - 1 teaspoon hot sauce